notjames/foss-playonrecorder/README.md

     -r, --[no-]reverse - reverse the sort order
-    -s, --sort-by=arg  - sort by size, title, episode, download-date, rating, expiry, or year (default: title) --show-as=arg      - show output as table, json, yaml, or csv (default: table) --title=arg        - show or download videos with named title(s) (may be used more than once, default: none)
+    -s, --sort-by=arg  - sort by size, title, episode, download-date, rating, expiry, or year (default: title) --show-as=arg      - show output as table, json, yaml, or csv (default: table) --title=arg        - find videos with named title(s).
+Regex friendly and case insensitive (may be used more than once, default: none)
 ```

 ##### COMMANDS